 Risk assessments and safety audits are available on request.

-Once you dissect the small print, you'll see that approx. 65% of your program cost is spent in-country, to deliver high quality full-board accommodation, risk-assessed transport and round-the-clock service.
+Once you dissect the small print, you'll see that approx. 65% of your programme cost is spent in-country, to deliver high-quality full-board accommodation, risk-assessed transport and round-the-clock service.

 Full-board accommodation means you’ll live with your team and get three (or very occasionally two) meals a day of varied, plentiful and nutritious food and drinking water is always provided (unbelievably this isn’t an industry standard).

-Risk-assessed transport means vehicles which have passed our safety audit will transfer you between each leg of the program, including airports.
+Risk-assessed transport means vehicles that have passed our safety audit will transfer you between each leg of the programme, including airports.
 You will not be expected to catch local transport, with the inherent risks and additional costs.

 We're a founding member of the Year Out Group, the first British company to be accredited by the American Gap Year Association, and a partner of Foreign Office’s 'Know Before You Go' campaign.

-We also protect your money through a Non-Statutory Trust Account (100% protection for peace of mind) and your flights are booked through STA Travel, who have an ATOL Insurance Bond (3206) through the Civil Aviation Authority (CAA).
+We also protect your money through International Passenger Protection and your flights are booked through the corporate team at Trailfinders, who have an ATOL Insurance Bond (3206) through the Civil Aviation Authority (CAA).

 The Year Out Group is an association of leading gap year companies that exists to promote the concept and benefits of structured year out programs, models of good practice and to help young people and their advisers select suitable and worthwhile programs abroad.